Guide to Child Support in New Jersey

 Both New Jersey and the Federal Government take child support seriously.
 Do not make the mistake of thinking the debt will just go away.
 It must be paid, and the law will make sure it is.

-Parents who believe circumstances require a modification of child support must file a motion with the family court.
+Parents who believe circumstances require an increase of child support or other modification of child support must gather financial documents and information, complete a New Jersey child support Case Information Statement, and file a motion with the family court

-Child support is more than just a check in the mail.
+In NJ child support is more than just a check in the mail.
 For your children, it is a way to maintain their lifestyle even after parents have gone their separate ways.
-Parents have a duty to provide for the wellbeing of their children, and child support is the state’s way of ensuring parents who have split apart don’t sidestep their duties.
+Parents have a duty to provide for the well-being of their children, and child support is the state’s way of ensuring parents who have split apart don’t sidestep their duties.